kodecocodes/i9t/uistackview-book-port/uistackview-book-port.markdown

 Now build and run, tap on any cell, and rotate the simulator (⌘→).
 You'll see that the bottom buttons now space themselves equally!
 ![bordered iphone-landscape](images/20-now-buttons-are-equally-spaced_1334x750.png)

-In order to solve this problem without a stack view you would have had to use spacer views, one between each pair of buttons.
+In order to solve this problem without a stack view, you would have had to use spacer views, one between each pair of buttons.
 You'd have to add equal width constraints to all of the spacer views as well as lots of additional constraints to position the spacer views correctly.

 It would have looked something like the following.
 For visibility in the screenshot, the spacer views have been given a light gray background:
 ![bordered width=50%](images/21-alternate-solution-1_346x76.png)